Important tax dates and deadlines contractors need for their 2020/21 Self Assessment

 To submit a self-assessment tax return you need to be registered with HMRC.
 You only need to do this if you haven’t submitted a Self Assessment tax return before.
-You can register for Self Assessment here or TaxScouts can do it for you.
+You can register for Self Assessment here.

 Registering with HMRC tells them you are earning untaxed income.
 You’ll pay tax on it through a Self Assessment tax return.
 After registering, you receive a Unique Taxpayer Reference (UTR) number from HMRC.
 You’ll need this to complete your tax return and it can take a month or more to arrive

 Organising your income statements and expenses